The-Knights-of-Ni/5206-docs/software/javadoc.rst

     .. java:method:: public void move(Pose p)

-          Moves the robot to a given position, it uses a :java:ref:`{@link StaticTargeter` internally.
-          :param p: The position to move to, the positive y-axis points forward, the x-axis points right,
-          and heading is in degrees clockwise.

-          **See Also:** :java:ref:`Pose`

     .. java:method:: public void move(Vector vector)

-          :param vector: Moves the robot to a given position, without turning, this called :java:ref:`{@link .move(Pose)` internally.

-          **See Also:** :java:ref:`move(Pose)`

     .. java:method:: public void move(double angle)

-          Turns the robot clockwise by a given angle, using :java:ref:`{@link .move(Pose)` internally.
-          :param angle: the angle to turn by, in degrees

     .. java:method:: public void purePursuit(Path path)